 The paws of huskies are covered in fur too!
 This keeps their feet warm in winter and helps cool them in summer.
 The pads of their feet are also protected by a tough callus-like layer of skin that acts as an extra layer of protection against cold weather.

-Before you invest in winter boots for your husky, it’s important to understand that these dogs have evolved to live in extreme climates.
-They can adapt and thrive in just about any weather condition, from below-zero temperatures to the heat of summer.
+Before you invest in winter boots for your husky, it’s essential to understand that these dogs have evolved to live in extreme climates.
+They can adapt and thrive in just about any weather condition, from below-zero temperatures to summer heat.

 The pads on a husky’s paws are much thicker than those on other breeds of dogs.
-They’re also covered by a layer of fat which helps insulate them from extreme temperatures and prevents frostbite in winter months.
+They’re also covered by a layer of fat, which helps insulate them from extreme temperatures and prevents frostbite in winter.

-Winter boots can be uncomfortable for dogs.
-Some dogs may not walk well with them on, which can cause damage to their feet.
-Other dogs may try to chew off the boots because they don’t like the restriction; it all depends on how used to them they are.
+Winter boots can be uncomfortable for huskies.
+Some may not walk well with them on, which can cause damage to their feet.
+Others may try to chew off the boots because they don’t like the restriction; it all depends on how used to them they are.

-And if you don’t use them correctly, it may take longer for your husky’s paws to warm up when they come out of the boots compared to if they are barefoot.
+If you don’t use them correctly, it may take longer for your husky’s paws to warm up when they come out of the boots than if they are barefoot.

 When Might Huskies Need to Wear Winter Boots?

 The most important thing you can do for your husky is to keep his feet warm and dry.
-Wet or cold feet can be painful, so it’s important to take precautions.
+Wet or cold feet can be painful, so taking precautions is important.

 Sled dogs tuck their feet under them when they lay down to warm them in cold temperatures.
 It’s important that your husky’s feet stay warm and dry in the winter.
-Dry their feet with a towel after walks and make sure they have a warm bed to sleep in.
+Dry their feet with a towel after walks and ensure they have a warm bed.

-You should also inspect your dog’s paw pads frequently and moisturize them with coconut oil or Vaseline as a barrier against cracking.
+You should also frequently inspect your husky’s paw pads and moisturize them with coconut oil or Vaseline as a barrier against cracking.
 Apply it just before going outside for a walk.
-It keeps the snow from getting in between your dog’s toes and hydrates the skin.
+It keeps the snow from getting in between your husky’s toes and hydrates the skin.

-Trim hair from between the paw pads so that your pet can walk comfortably.
+Trim hair from between the paw pads so your husky can walk comfortably.
 You should also keep your husky’s toenails trimmed.
 If they’re too long, they can cause pain and injury.
-It’s important to have a professional do this for you if you are not experienced at it.
+It’s essential to have a professional do this for you if you are not experienced at it.

 Sweaters are not typically required for a husky to wear – unless they have an issue with their coat and need extra support during the cold.

 Siberian huskies have thick coats that help keep them warm during winter months.
-So unless temperatures dip below -20° F (-29° C), your husky should do fine outside for short periods of time.
+So unless temperatures dip below -20° F (-29° C), your husky should do fine outside for short periods.